acnimda/bloatwarelist_android_samsung/bloatwarelist_S21.md

 ## bloatware list Samsung S21

 ## TL:DR
-You want to debloat your phone, without reading the README file, and use straight away some *awesome* `commands` with `adb`.
+You want to debloat your *brand new* android phone, without reading the README file, and use straight away some *awesome* `commands` with `adb`.
 ### NOTE:
 - Use of this bloatwarelist is always and everywhere on your own risk.
 - This is not an advice, nor a financial advice.